 Before we get into the nitty gritty, I wrote this post to be used as a checklist for while you’re writing and before you send.
 I recommend you get the skeleton of your email written first, then work your way down this list and optimise, optimise, optimise before you hit the send button!

-But do bear in mind that if the contact doesn’t have a First Name on record, Infusionsoft defaults this to ‘Hello Friend’ which may come across as a little creepy - depending on the tone you usually use in your communications.
+For those of you that use Infusionsoft - do bear in mind that if the contact doesn’t have a first name on record, Infusionsoft defaults this to ‘Hello Friend’.
+This may sound a little creepy, even if you are super friendly in your usual communications.

 2. Are we friends?